Elementary Education Comprehensive Major: Elementary Education with a 3+2 Master of Arts in Education Emphasis

 Students seeking Elementary Licensure in the 3+2 Elementary Education Program (grades K-6) must complete the interdisciplinary requirements of the Elementary Education Major, all other University requirements, and the Elementary Licensure requirements set forth by the Colorado Department of Education.

-Elementary Education Core Content:
+Elementary Education/Special Education Core Content:

 MATH 140College Algebra (GT-MA1)3